To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

-"The idea is to learn skills to help build and maintain confidence, and recover from mistakes," explains Mirgain.
+"The idea is to learn skills to help build and maintain confidence, and recover from mistakes," Mirgain said.

 There are many different strategies, like having a 'mantra' to calm anxiety such as, "Do your best, forget the rest" that can be repeated to help calm the mind down.
 Learning some brief centering techniques to use before competition can help an athlete feel calm, focused and prepared.
 Another is to visualize the game and imagine possible setbacks and how to recover from them.
 And strategies for after the game are important as well.

 "Many teens will tend to beat themselves up for how they performed," said Mirgain, "so focusing on what happened, highlighting what went well, and identifying what can be done differently can help reframe the negative thoughts."

 Parents and coaches can also be important partners in the process as well.
 Coaches and parents can sometimes become overly invested in the game and the outcome.
 It's important to remember that even at the high school level, teens tend to flourish if the focus is on the effort not the outcome.
 And teens can actually help ensure that happens.

 Mirgain suggests teens can educate their parents on what kinds of support are most helpful.
 For parents that may mean just listening, or offering a gentle reminder of, "you tried your best" and most importantly, keeping things in perspective.